-appointing the head teacher, and decisions which directly affect the direction of the school and well being of the children.
+like appointing the head teacher, and decisions which directly affect the direction of the school and well being of the children.
 School

-become involved in school life and activities, and respect the professional expertise of the Head Teacher and Staff.
+and become involved in school life and activities, and respect the professional expertise of the Head Teacher and Staff.
 All new governors

 Chair of Governors